 Partners

-Alec Johnson supported organizations and people who he investigated carefully, and whose heart and mission aligned with his own.
-Transforming Individual Lives Today maintains his legacy of support.
+Alec Johnson, whose legacy inspires our mission, supported organizations and people who he investigated carefully, and whose heart and mission aligned with his own.
+Transforming Individual Lives Today supports projects that continue and complement his life’s work.

 Most children in “Orphanages” in Haiti are not orphans, and are subject to institutionalized abuse, including sexual abuse.
 Pierre Charlotin is a Haitian who became Alec’s friend while they lived in Madison, Wisconsin.
 He and his wife Natalie are devoting their career to the orphans of Haiti, not by building another orphanage, but by supporting families so that children are not abandoned to orphanages, providing supplies for orphans and orphanages, and building relationships and bringing accountability to the Haitian orphanage directors.
 Their goal is to make every orphanage a safe environment for the children, protected from physical and sexual abuse, trafficking and slavery.